-A 501(c)(4) organization-such as the League of Conservation Voters, Human Rights Campaign, or Planned Parenthood Action Fund-may carry out political activities without jeopardizing its tax-exempt status as long as it is engaged primarily in non-electoral activities that promote social welfare.
+A 501(c)(4) organization - such as the League of Conservation Voters, Human Rights Campaign, or Planned Parenthood Action Fund - may carry out political activities without jeopardizing its tax-exempt status so long as it is engaged primarily in non-electoral activities that promote social welfare.
 Activities that promote social welfare include lobbying, "social improvement," and "civic betterment."
 For some 501(c)(4)s there can be tax consequences for using their general funds for political activity.
-7 If a 501(c)(4) has significant investment income or wants to engage in extensive political activity that might cause it to exceed the primary purpose test, 8 the organization may want to choose to use a political organization to fund its independent expenditure communications.
-9
+If a 501(c)(4) has significant investment income or wants to engage in extensive political activity that might cause it to exceed the primary purpose test, the organization may want to choose to establish or use a political organization, like an IE PAC or Super PAC, to fund its its independent expenditure communications.
+10